-In case you haven’t heard of it, B-School is an 8-week, downloadable course.
+In case you haven’t heard of it, B-School is an 8-week online course.
 It teaches non-douchey, non-cheesy marketing strategies to new or long-time business owners who want to make more impact and more money online.

-And in case you haven’t figured it out, the annoying chick who turned out not to be annoying who became my friend is Marie Forleo.
+And in case you haven’t figured it out, the annoying chick who turned out not to be annoying who became my friend, then client, then partner in The Copy Cure, is Marie Forleo.